porqz/Keyboard-Layout-Switcher/README.md

     > kblswitcher 3

-(In example above layout named “Russian - Ilya Birman Typography” will be selected as current.)
+In this example layout named “Russian - Ilya Birman Typography” will be selected as current.

 ## Swift and Objective-C

-Actual version of the application is written on Swift, but you still may [see earlier (and simplier) version written on Objective-C](https://github.com/porqz/Keyboard-Layout-Switcher/blob/1d525456924d71cd4d7b18390c7baf1b690aab9b/Input%20Source%20Switcher/main.m).
+An actual version of the application is written in Swift, but you still may [see earlier (and simpler) version written in Objective-C](https://github.com/porqz/Keyboard-Layout-Switcher/blob/1d525456924d71cd4d7b18390c7baf1b690aab9b/Input%20Source%20Switcher/main.m).